goravel/docs/digging-deeper/helpers.md

 ## Time

-The `carbon` module of Goravel is an expansion by [golang-module/carbon](https://github.com/golang-module/carbon), the main feature is the realization of time backtracking, please look into the official documentation for detail.
+The `carbon` module of Goravel is an expansion by [golang-module/carbon](https://github.com/golang-module/carbon), the main feature is the realization of time backtracking, please refer to the official documentation for details.

 ### `carbon.Now()`